 The assumptions about bi people are also gendered.
 Bi women are more likely to be viewed as ‘actually straight’, their sexual orientation merely a performance to attract straight men, whereas bi men are frequently seen as going through a ‘phase’ on the way to coming out as gay.

 Personally, I’ve had previous colleagues and friends be thrilled, when I left a long-term relationship with a woman and started dating men, that I had finally ‘come out’ and embraced my ‘true’ sexuality.
-While I was in this relationship, I also had members of the LGBT community accuse me of ‘betraying the cause’ of LGBT acceptance, which made me doubt whether I in fact had any place in the community.
+While I was in this relationship, I also had members of the LGBTQ+ community accuse me of ‘betraying the cause’ of LGBTQ+ acceptance, which made me doubt whether I in fact had any place in the community.

 Even on dating apps, I’ve found that I get more matches with both men and women when I remove any mention of my bi identity from my profile.
 I can only assume this is because of biphobia from both LGBT and non-LGBT people, and to have this discrimination coming from both sides doesn’t feel great.